 Board of Directors

 Stephanie Bell-Rose leads the TIAA-CREF Institute, which produces original research and insights on issues pertaining to financial security and organizational effectiveness for the educational, nonprofit and public sectors.
-Prior to her appointment at TIAA-CREF, Bell-Rose served as president of the Goldman Sachs Foundation, whose mission was to promote excellence and innovation in education worldwide.
-She also served as counsel and Program Officer for Public Affairs at the Andrew W. Mellon Foundation.
-Bell-Rose is a trustee of The John S. and James L. Knight Foundation, and is a director of the Council on Foundations and the Stephen C. Rose Foundation.
-She is a member of the Council on Foreign Relations and the Economic Club of New York.
+Prior to her appointment at TIAA-CREF, Bell-Rose served as managing director and president of the Goldman Sachs Foundation, whose mission was to promote excellence and innovation in education and entrepreneurship worldwide.
+She also served as counsel and Program Officer for Public Affair at the Andrew W. Mellon Foundation, where she directed legal affairs and led philanthropic initiatives in education and public policy.
+Bell-Rose is a trustee of The John S. and James L. Knight Foundation, the Association of Black Foundation Executives, and the Council on Foundations, and is on the Board of Overseers of Columbia University’s School of Professional Studies.
+She is a member of The Gates Scholarship Advisory Council, the Council on Foreign Relations, the Economic Club of New York, the Executive Leadership Council, and the Women’s Forum of New York City.
 She received A.B., J.D. and M.P.A. degrees from Harvard University.

 Colin Diver is adjunct professor of law at Boston University School of Law, having retired in 2012 from his position as president of Reed College in Portland, Oregon.
 Previously, he served as dean and professor of law at the University of Pennsylvania Law School and, prior to that, as associate professor and then professor of law at Boston University Law School.
 In addition to his academic career, Diver has held a number of government posts in Massachusetts, including chairman of the Massachusetts State Ethics Commission, appointed by former Governor Michael Dukakis; Under Secretary of Administration and Finance and Assistant Secretary for Consumer Affairs, during the administration of former Governor Francis Sargent; and Special Counsel to former Boston Mayor Kevin White.
 He has also served as a trustee of Amherst College and as a member of the American Council on Education’s Commission on Racial and Ethnic Equity.
 He currently serves as Trustee Emeritus at Reed College, and serves on the board of the Trinity Boston Foundation and the Trinity Church Boston.

-He has designed or directed major projects to increase student success in public schools and community colleges, address regional economic decline, strengthen community philanthropy, and build multiracial leadership across the South and the nation.
-He is a frequent speaker on the importance of creating equity and opportunity for low-wealth communities and he has advised major philanthropic foundations on strategies to address poverty and reduce disparities.
 Prior to joining MDC, he served as executive director of the Cummins Engine Foundation and director of corporate responsibility for the Cummins Engine Company in Columbus, Indiana.
-Currently, he serves on the boards of MDC, the Center for Law and Social Policy, Durham Technical Community College, Made in Durham, Dwight Hall at Yale, and UNC School of Public Health Foundation.
+Currently, he serves on the boards of MDC, the Center for Law and Social Policy, Made in Durham, Dwight Hall at Yale, the BIN Foundation, and UNC School of Public Health Foundation.

 Shirley Sagawa is CEO and President, Service Year Alliance.
 She is also an adjunct faculty member at Georgetown University.
 She is the author of three books, including “The American Way to Change: How National Service and Volunteers are Transforming America.”
 Based on her previous experience as managing director, executive director and executive vice president of the Corporation for National and Community Service from 1993 to 1997, she led the transition team for that agency after the election of President Barack Obama in 2008.
 She also served previously as deputy assistant to former President Bill Clinton and deputy chief of staff to former First Lady Hillary Clinton.
 She currently is a board member and executive committee member of the National Women’s Law Center.

-Eric T. Washington has served as Chief Judge of the District of Columbia Court of Appeals since 2005.
+The Honorable Eric T. Washington currently serves as a Senior Judge of the District of Columbia Court of Appeals., after having served as Chief Judge of that court from 2005 to 2017.
 Prior to being designated as Chief Judge, he was an Associate Judge of the District of Columbia Court of Appeals, and before that, he served as a trial judge on the D.C.
 Superior Court.
-A past President of the Conference of Chief Justices of the United States, Chief Judge Washington is also a nationally recognized leader on access to justice issues.
-Before his appointment as a judge, Chief Judge Washington was a partner with the law firm Hogan & Hartson (now Hogan Lovells) and he has also served as the Principal Deputy Corporation Counsel in the Office of Corporation Counsel (now the Office of the D.C.
+A past President of the Conference of Chief Justices of the United States, Judge Washington is also a nationally recognized leader on access to justice issues.
+Before his first judicial appointment, Judge Washington was a partner with the law firm Hogan & Hartson (now Hogan Lovells) and he has also served as the Principal Deputy Corporation Counsel in the Office of Corporation Counsel (now the Office of the D.C.
 Attorney General).
-Currently, Chief Judge Washington serves on the Board of Directors of the Boys and Girls Clubs of Greater Washington Foundation and the National Courts and Science Institute.
-He has also served on the Board of Directors of the National Center for State Courts and on several committees of the D.C.
+Judge Washington serves on the Board of Directors of the Boys and Girls Clubs of Greater Washington Foundation.
+He has also served on the Board of Directors of the National Courts and Science Institute, the National Center for State Courts and on several committees of the D.C.
 Bar.